marshackVB/databricks_feature_store/README.md

 ### Getting started

+Note: Step 3 below differs slightly for AWS Single Tenant customers.

 1. Clone this repository into a Databricks Repo

+2. Provision a Databricks Cluster with an [ML Runtime](https://docs.databricks.com/runtime/mlruntime.html).
+This project was developed using runtime 10.3 ML.

-2. Run the **delta_table_setup** notebook to create the source tables used for feature generation.
+3. Run the **delta_table_setup** notebook to create the source tables used for feature generation.
     - This notebook uses [arbitrary file support](https://docs.databricks.com/repos.html#work-with-non-notebook-files-in-a-databricks-repo) by referencing a function stored in a .py file.
 Also, note the use of [ipython autoloading](https://ipython.org/ipython-doc/3/config/extensions/autoreload.html) for rapid development of functions and classes.
+    - Arbitrary files are not support for AWS Single Tenant customers, though this project will still run with minor alterations.
+      - Clone the repository to your local machine.
+Then, select the Data tab on the left hand pane of the Databricks UI.
+Choose DBFS and upload the three .csv files to a directory of your choosing.

+      - Instead of running the delta_table_setup notebook, which relies on a .py file, run the **st_create_tables** Notebook in the data folder of the Databricks Repo.
+Be sure to alter the 'dbfs_file_locations' variable to match the directories you chose during file upload to DBFS.

-3. Run the **passenger_demographic_features** and **passenter_ticket_features** notebooks to create and populate the two feature store tables.
+4. Run the **passenger_demographic_features** and **passenter_ticket_features** notebooks to create and populate the two feature store tables.
     - Navitate to the Feature Store icon on the left pane of the Databricks UI.
 There will be two entries, one for each feature table.

-4. Open the **fit_model** notebook and create an MLflow Experiment as detailed in the first cell; adjust the mlflow.set_experiment() location to your own Experiment's location.
+5. Open the **fit_model** notebook and create an MLflow Experiment as detailed in the first cell; adjust the mlflow.set_experiment() location to your own Experiment's location.

-5. Run the **fit_model** notebook.
+6. Run the **fit_model** notebook.

-6. Navigate to the MLflow Experiment and click on the run created by the notebook above.
+7. Navigate to the MLflow Experiment and click on the run created by the notebook above.
 [Publish the model](https://docs.databricks.com/applications/machine-learning/manage-model-lifecycle/index.html#create-or-register-a-model-using-the-ui) to the Model Registry.
 Name the model and change the model's stage to 'Production'.

-7. Open the **model_inference** notebook and replace the model's name referenced by get_run_id() to your model's name in the Model Registry.
+8. Open the **model_inference** notebook and replace the model's name referenced by get_run_id() to your model's name in the Model Registry.
 Run the notebook to perform inference.